bmlewandowski/anything_llm_conversation/README.md

 - **Temperature**: Controls randomness in responses (0.0 = deterministic, 1.0 = creative)
 - **Attach Username**: Prepends the Home Assistant username to each message
 - **Workspace Slug**: The workspace slug to use (defaults to the main integration's workspace) - workspace name lowercased and seperated by dashes
-- **Thread Slug**: Optional AnythingLLM thread slug to use a specific conversation thread on the primary endpoint - right click on thread and select copy link, paste into notepad and get thread slug from url
+- **Thread Slug**: Optional AnythingLLM thread slug for a specific conversation thread - right-click a thread in AnythingLLM and copy the link, then extract the slug from the URL
-- **Failover Workspace Slug**: Optional workspace slug for the failover endpoint (defaults to integration's failover workspace if not set)
-- **Failover Thread Slug**: Optional AnythingLLM thread slug to use a specific conversation thread on the failover endpoint
 - **Enable Agent Prefix**: Enables automatic `@agent` prefix for web searches and scraping
 - **Agent Keywords**: Comma-separated keywords that trigger the `@agent` prefix (e.g., "search, lookup, find online")